 - a.
-Ensures that all related parties are continuously identified, monitored, and subsequent changes in relationships with counterparties (from non-related to related and vice versa) are captured; - b.
-Ensures that all materials concerning RPTs are not undertaken on more favorable terms to such related parties than similar transactions with non-related parties under similar circumstances; - c.
-Guarantees that appropriate disclosure is made, and/or information is provided to regulating and supervising authorities relating to the Bank's RPTs exposures, and policies on conflicts of interest or potential conflicts of interest; - d.
-Makes regular reporting to the Board of Directors on the status and aggregate exposures to each related party as well as the total amount of exposures to all related parties: - e.
-Ensures that transactions with related parties, including write-off of exposures, are subject to periodic independent review or audit process; and - f.
-Oversees the implementation of the system for identifying, monitoring, measuring, controlling, and reporting RPTs, including the periodic review of RPT policies and procedures.
+Evaluate on an ongoing basis existing relation between and among businesses and counterparties to ensure that all related parties are continuously identified, RPTs are monitored, and subsequent changes in relationships with counterparties (from nonrelated to related and vice versa) are captured. - b.
+Evaluate all material RPTs to ensure that these are not undertaken on more favorable economic terms (e.g. price, commissions, interest rates, fees, tenor, collateral requirement) to such related parties than similar transactions with non-related parties under similar circumstances and that no corporate or business resources of the bank are misappropriated or misapplied, and to determine any potential reputational risk issues that may arise as a result of or in connection with the transactions. - c.
+Ensure that appropriate disclosure is made, and/or information is provided to regulating and supervising authorities relating to the bank's RPTs exposures, and policies on conflicts of interest or potential conflicts of interest. - d.
+Report to the board of directors on a regular basis, the status and aggregate exposures to each related party as well as the total amount of exposures to all related parties. - e.
+Ensure that transactions with related parties, including write-off of exposures, are subject to periodic independent review or audit process.

+f.
+Oversee the implementation of the system for identifying, monitoring, measuring, controlling, and reporting RPTs, including the periodic review of RPT policies and procedures.